RocketMan (1997 film): Home media

 The film was one of the first Disney titles released on DVD (through a different distribution company, as Disney was not supporting DVD at the time) and soon went out-of-print.
 In April 2006, the Disney Movie Club began distributing a DVD re-release.
-On 2018 February 27 Disney Movie Club began distributing a blu-ray 20th anniversary edition re-release.
+On February 27, 2018 Disney Movie Club began distributing a Blu-ray 20th anniversary edition re-release.

 Reception

-On Rotten Tomatoes, the film has a score of 20% based on 20 reviews, with a weighted average rating of 4.2/10.
+On Rotten Tomatoes, RocketMan has a score of 20% based on 20 reviews, with a weighted average rating of 4.2/10.

+Mike Clark of USA Today rated it 1.5 out of 4 stars and called it "One small step for an unknown comic.
+One giant stumble for comedy-kind."

-In spite of other critics, Roger Ebert gave the film a positive three out of four stars, calling it "a wacky comedy in the Jerry Lewis-Jim Carrey mold".
+Roger Ebert gave the film three out of four stars, calling it "a wacky comedy in the Jerry Lewis-Jim Carrey mold".